thatcort/git-gallery/README.md

 Git-Gallery should be considered beta quality at this point.
 Please send feedback, suggestions and pull-requests.

-## Roadmap
+## Roadmap / Potential Improvements

-Add a couple convenience Git methods:
+* Use a lightbox for browsing images
+* Look into importing content into WordPress
+* Delete images on a page
+* Delete pages
+* Add a site header partial for export
 * Checkout commits
 * Create branches